-Supervisors consistently lead their teams to excel.
-How do you define business or operational excellence in your company and why shouldn't it be applied to your contracted security team?
-You have to work with the supplier to spell out how this measurement would be demonstrated in your unique operational environment.
-This is one of those measures that requires discussion and development of examples, but the discussion alone will have great benefits for the shared notion of service excellence and leadership.
+Supervisors consistently lead their teams to excel- How do you define business or operational excellence in your company and why shouldn't it be applied to your contracted security team?
+Frankly, we should challenge anyone who would push back on this objective- it is the essence of leadership after all.
+Is it measurable?
+Certainly, but you have to work with the supplier to spell out how this would be demonstrated in your unique operational environment.
+This is one of those measures that requires discussion and development of examples but the discussion alone will have great benefits for the shared notion of service excellence and leadership.